The power of content personalization in modern marketing

 - Videos and images that can be distributed

-- Product reviews, press releases, testimonials
+- Product reviews, press releases, and testimonials

-- Emails, text messages, chats and other digital conversations
+- Emails, text messages, chats, and other digital conversations

 - Advertisements shown to visitors through remarketing